personal growth and travel blog on my canvas homepage banner image

 The next day I went to the KL bird park with another Indian traveler from the hostel.

 The Malaysian government claims the KL bird park to be a free flight bird aviary.
-Irrespective of how the government markets the place (and charges 63 ringgits for one ticket), KL bird park is a bird zoo.
+Irrespective of how the government markets the place (and charges sixty three ringgits for one ticket), KL bird park is a bird zoo.
 Aviary word itself means a large cage or an enclosure to keep birds in.

 Various bird species are on display there.
 Either they were in segregated sections covered by nets on top or in cages.
 Most of the parrots were trained to speak and get photos clicked with tourists.
 None of the birdies could freely fly anywhere.
 They all had limited space.